bbc/peaks.js/README.md

   // Color of the play head text
   playheadTextColor: '#aaa',

-  // Precision of time code of play head/markers
+  // Precision of time label of play head and point/segment markers
-  playheadTimePrecision: 2,
+  timeLabelPrecision: 2,

   // Show current time next to the play head
   // (zoom view only)